PhD Candidate | Graduating June 2026

 Analyzing the advertising ecosystem of Amazon Alexa devices to understand data collection practices and privacy implications.

-Technologies: Python, Network Analysis
+Stack: Python, Network Analysis

-ML Model for Access Point Detection
+ML Access Point Detection

 Completed